 Naturally, if you don't have long hair, then you have a mohawk.

-What's the one where he introduces a typically jolly, respectable-looking Christian evangelist missionary couple who have been running a charity in Africa their whole careers AND dutifully proselytizing the entire time, and they get on a plane, which crashes, and then they get sent to hell for not believing in Jesus hard enough?
-That honestly took me by surprise.
+In Flight 144, Chick introduces a typically jolly, respectable-looking Christian evangelist missionary couple who have been running a charity in Africa their whole careers AND dutifully proselytizing the entire time.
+They get on a plane, which crashes, and then they get sent to hell for not believing in Jesus hard enough.

 Actually that was for not shoving their beliefs down people's throats converting enough people.
 Yeah, if Jack Chick is right, God is a jerk.